apache/incubator-taverna-engine/README.md

 [Incubation](http://incubator.apache.org/incubation/Process_Description.html)
-is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision-making process have stabilized in a manner consistent with other successful ASF projects.

 While incubation status is not necessarily a reflection of the completeness